|

 - A removable storage medium.
 Consists of a Mylar disk with magnetic

 properties inside a hard plastic case.
-Rapidly become obsolete.
+Obsolete.

 - folder